facebook/react-native-website/docs/view.md

 ### `clickable`

-The action to perform when this `View` is clicked on by a non-touch click, eg. enter a key on a hardware keyboard.

-`View.props.clickable: () => void`
+Determines whether this `View` is clickable or tappable for for accessibility hints.

 | Type    | Required | Platform |
 | ------  | -------- | -------- |
 | boolean | No       | Android  |